Yes. You are eligible to collect spousal benefits on a living former wife’s or husband’s earnings record as long as:

 - You are at least 62 years of age.

 - Your ex-spouse is entitled to collect Social Security retirement or disability benefits.

 Your former spouse doesn't have to be collecting his or her retirement benefits yet for you to claim ex-spousal benefits.
 However, if this is the case, the divorce must be at least two years old.
 (There is no such requirement if your ex is already receiving benefits.)

-The earliest you can apply is three months before your 62nd birthday.
+The earliest you can apply for divorced-spouse benefits is three months before your 62nd birthday.
+You can do so online (via an application form or your My Social Security account); by phone at 800-772-1213; or by making an appointment at your local Social Security office.
 You may need to provide documents to show eligibility, including proof of U.S. citizenship or legal immigration status, a marriage certificate, and a divorce decree.

 Keep in mind

 - If you are already receiving retirement benefits on your own work record, you can also claim any ex-spousal benefits you are eligible for, but Social Security will not pay you both combined.
 You’ll receive whichever amount is higher and no more.

 - Any benefits you receive as a divorced spouse do not affect Social Security benefits paid to your ex, or to their current spouse if they have remarried.

 - If your ex-spouse is deceased, you may be entitled to survivor benefits, under different eligibility rules.